Audi S8 saloon review

 - Sober interior design

 The Audi S8 is the result of an unlikely marriage between the standard A8 luxury saloon and the 4.0-litre twin-turbocharged V8 from the Audi RS7.
-Designed to dominate German motorways, it's possibly the last in a dying breed of fast petrol performance saloons that go unfathomably quickly but cost a small fortune to run.
+Designed to dominate German motorways, it's possibly the last in a dying breed of fast petrol performance saloons that go unfathomably quickly and cost a small fortune to run.
 Models like the S8, Maserati Quattroporte and Mercedes S-Class S 63 are likely to switch to hybrid power in the near future or be killed off altogether if they can't clean up their act.

-With 563bhp, four-wheel drive and a slick automatic gearbox, the latest S8 is a flagship limo that catapults from 0-62mph in 3.9 seconds and is capable of sitting at its 155mph limited top speed until fuel or road runs out.
+With 563bhp, four-wheel drive and a slick automatic gearbox, the latest S8 is a flagship limo that catapults from 0-62mph in 3.8 seconds and is capable of sitting at its 155mph limited top speed until fuel or road runs out.
 It's not just a leather-clad hot rod, because it's clever predictive air suspension and all-wheel steering mean it's also surprisingly agile and resistant to understeer, if not the most involving to drive.

 Its active suspension doesn't just improve handling, cameras also scan the road for bumps to help the chassis soak them up, and it can tilt into corners.
 Both features improve passenger comfort, so backseat clients can work or sleep.
 There's plenty of room in the back, despite the S8 being short-wheelbase only, and despite the huge size of Audi's flagship saloon, its turning circle is surprisingly tight.
 That’s because it features four-wheel steering, with the rear wheels turning in the opposite direction to the front wheels, helping to make it feel like a much smaller car during tight manoeuvres.